 The Burlington Police Department has developed a community-oriented policing service that uses a cooperative approach to meet the safety needs of the community we serve.
 Our goal is to be more familiar with our community and to establish trust between its members and our officers, while providing efficient and effective services.

 - It is a philosophy that guides police management style and operational strategies.
 It emphasizes the establishment of police/ community partnerships and a problem-solving approach that is responsive to the needs of the community.

 - One of the major objectives of community policing efforts is to establish an active partnership between the police and the community that can analyze problems in order to design and implement solutions and services that are truly community-based.
 This requires the police to make a conscious effort to create and atmosphere in which community partners actively and willingly cooperate with the police.

-- Community policing is service oriented.
+- It is service oriented.

-- Community policing is effective at problem solving.
+- It is effective at problem solving.
 Actual and potential causes of crime and conflict can be jointly identified and analyzed with the results guiding development of measures that address the problems.
 Problem solving also involves conflict resolution and other creative methods to address service delivery and police-community relations problems.

 - Respects and protects human rights